NahumMejia/NahumMejia/README.md

 - Outside of tech, I enjoy walking 🚶‍♂️, playing video games 🎮, writing novels ✒️, and reading 📖.

-- ✔ Ask me about anything, I am happy to help!
+- ✔ Ask me about anything, I'm happy to help!

 - 📫 Reach out to me at: <a href="nahummejiad@gmail.com">nahummejiad@gmail.com</a>